BjRo/bjro.github.io/_posts/2018-11-4-choosing-the-right-technology.md

 Now, you might remember from the last post, that we were not planning to build our `GraphQL` infrastructure in isolation.
 Instead were gearing up to build a new version of the profile with the respective product team.
 There was only one tiny complication: In March 2017, not a single line of production code for our infrastructure was yet written (since we archived the prototypes).
 On top, a bit more than one week of `Scala` coding also did not magically turn us into `Scala` professionals.
 Obviously we had some additional stuff to figure out for our next steps.
 And we had to figure them out fast.

 In the next post I will talk a bit about the initial game plan we derived from the `Premortem` and prototyping phase.
 I'll also outline our ideas for the general design of our `GraphQL` infrastructure and how we wanted to evolve it over the year.
-I hope you enjoyed this one.
 See you next time around!!!

 :wq